-MEC pots are made using the best skill + technology.
-They are sturdy, well built, strong cooking pots & pans made with you (the user) in mind.
-With proper use & care, they can last several decades and more!
+MEC pots are made using the best skill + technology available today.
+They are sturdy, well built, strong cooking pots & pans made with you, the cook in mind.
+With proper use & care they can last several decades and more!

 Meanwhile make the following mixture in cup of water: